 represent the voices of those who wish to speak out in support and defence of those affected by abuse.
 We want all survivors and victims of abuse to know that we believe you, we will hear and support you and we will do all we can to prevent this happening again.
 Everyone is invited to join in by tying a ribbon, pausing to reflect, offering a prayer and making a resolution, to #SmashTheSilence and #EndAbuseNow.

-We’re launching our LOUDfences in the North, South and East of England in October 2021, as part of a Safeguarding Season of survivor-led activities ending on December 10th, Human Rights Day and #PurpleWinter.
+We launched our LOUDfences in the North, South and East of England in October 2021, as part of a Safeguarding Season of survivor-led activities ending on December 10th, Human Rights Day and #PurpleWinter.
+This year we’ve added the Southwest and Central England too.
 But you can run a LOUDfence anywhere, any time.
 We hope you will join us!

 Get involved by: